newhavenrb/conferences/Goruco-2012.md

 ## Talks

 We need your help.
-Please contribute any notes, links, etc. you would find useful!
+Please contribute any notes, links, etc. you think others would find useful!

 * [[Hexagonal Rails]]
 * [[Deployment - the difference between the 1st month and the next 59]]